markjchin123/hoddatasci-master-f2023/README.md

 We will use [R](https://cran.r-project.org/), an open-source data analytic platform for all analysis.
 R appears to be the most widely used data analysis software in data science.
 We will utilize [Rstudio](https://posit.co/products/open-source/rstudio/) as our integrated development environment (IDE) for R.

 We will also use [git](https://git-scm.com/), a distributed version control program, and [Github](https://github.com/), an online hosting platform.
 [Github Desktop](https://desktop.github.com/) will serve as our Graphical User Interface to git and GitHub.
 RStudio is fully integrated with git and Github, making it an ideal IDE for these purposes.
-Class assignments will be distributed through GitHub and will be collected and graded through GitHub as well.
+Up to date class assignments will be distributed through GitHub and will be collected and graded through Brightspace.

 # Communication